-While all teens feel anxiety from time to time, some feel it more than others.
+While all teens feel anxious from time to time, some feel it more than others.

-Say your best friend tells you she's going to the airport with her dad to learn to skydive.
-She's totally excited.
+Say your best friend tells you they are going to the airport with their dad to learn to skydive.
+They are totally excited.
 But just thinking of skydiving causes you tremendous anxiety.
 Your stomach churns, your heart races, and you feel a lump in your throat when you try to swallow.
-You can't believe your friend is actually doing this, and think about it all day long.
-When she calls that evening, she says she can't wait to skydive again -- "It was thrilling!"
+You can't believe your friend is actually doing this, and you think about it all day long.
+When they call that evening, they say they can't wait to skydive again -- "It was thrilling!"
 While you and your friend are both thinking about skydiving, you perceive the situation in very different ways.

 For teens or anyone else, anxiety is a normal reaction to stress.
-Things like tests, meeting new people, speaking in public, going on a date, and competing in sports can make us feel apprehensive.
+Things like tests, meeting new people, speaking in public, going on a date, and competing in sports can make us feel apprehensive or uneasy.
 But some teens react much more strongly to stressful situations than others.
 Even thinking about the situations may cause them great distress.

 Anxiety can be a good thing when it helps you deal with a tense situation.
 For example, when you're studying for a test, a little anxiety can make you want to study hard so you do well.
 But at other times, anxiety can be harmful, especially when it is excessive and irrational, and prevents you from being able to focus.

 Sometimes the anxiety can come between you and your friends, especially when you avoid going out with them or calling them because you're too panicked or tense.
-That's when you need to do something to feel less anxious, so you can fully enjoy your teenage life.
+This level of anxiety is harmful and that's when you need to do something to feel less anxious so you can fully enjoy your teenage life.

 How Can Teens Cope with Anxiety?

 Many teens find ways to cope with the high anxiety they feel.
 It's important to recognize your emotions, to know what you're feeling and why you're feeling that way.
-Recognizing the types of situations that cause your anxiety is helpful as well.
+It's also important to find healthy ways of coping with anxiety.
+Recognizing the types of situations that cause your anxiety is helpful.

 Sometimes just admitting that a situation is stressful and being prepared to deal with it can reduce your anxiety.
 If you try these simple measures and still have too much anxiety, getting treatment from a health care professional or therapist is the next step.